Selling a Plumbing or Electrical Contracting Business: A Strategic Guide for Owners

 Consider two hypothetical electrical contracting businesses, both with $1M in EBITDA:

-This simplified example highlights how a business with identical EBITDA can command a significantly higher valuation simply by shifting its revenue mix towards more predictable, recurring streams.
-Business B, with its robust service contract base, presents a much lower risk profile and a clearer path to scalable growth for an acquirer, justifying a premium multiple.
-This difference of $2.5 million in enterprise value underscores the strategic importance of building a recurring revenue model.
+This example highlights how a business with identical EBITDA can command a significantly higher valuation by shifting its revenue mix towards predictable, recurring streams.
+Business B, with its robust service contract base, presents a lower risk profile and a clearer path to scalable growth for an acquirer, justifying a premium multiple.
+This difference in enterprise value underscores the strategic importance of building a recurring revenue model.

 Private Equity Platform Activity: A New Era for Trades Businesses

-Private equity firms are not merely buying individual businesses; they are building platforms.
-A platform acquisition typically involves acquiring a strong, well-managed company that can serve as the foundation for future add-on acquisitions.
-The goal is to create a larger, more diversified entity that can achieve economies of scale, enhance market share, and ultimately be sold for a much higher valuation than the sum of its parts.
+Private equity firms build platforms, not merely buying individual businesses.
+A platform acquisition involves acquiring a strong, well-managed company as the foundation for future add-on acquisitions.
+The goal is to create a larger, more diversified entity that achieves economies of scale, enhances market share, and ultimately sells for a much higher valuation than the sum of its parts.

 The Platform Strategy in Detail:

-1. Anchor Acquisition: A PE firm identifies a strong, scalable plumbing or electrical business (the "platform").
-This business typically has strong management, robust systems, and a track record of profitability.
-It serves as the operational and administrative hub for future acquisitions.
+- Anchor Acquisition: A PE firm identifies a strong, scalable plumbing or electrical business (the "platform").
+This business typically has strong management, robust systems, and a track record of profitability, serving as the operational and administrative hub.

-2. Add-on Acquisitions: The PE firm then acquires smaller, complementary businesses (add-ons) and integrates them into the platform.
-These add-ons benefit from the platform's centralized resources, purchasing power, and operational expertise.
-This strategy allows the PE firm to rapidly expand geographic reach, service offerings, and market share.
+- Add-on Acquisitions: The PE firm then acquires smaller, complementary businesses (add-ons) and integrates them into the platform.
+These add-ons benefit from the platform's centralized resources, purchasing power, and operational expertise, rapidly expanding geographic reach, service offerings, and market share.

-3. Value Creation: Through operational improvements, cross-selling, geographic expansion, and market share gains, the combined entity grows significantly.
+- Value Creation: Through operational improvements, cross-selling, geographic expansion, and market share gains, the combined entity grows significantly.
 The larger, more diversified business commands a higher valuation multiple upon exit.
-This "multiple expansion" is a key driver of PE returns, as a larger, more sophisticated business is valued at a higher multiple than a collection of smaller, independent businesses.
+This "multiple expansion" is a key driver of PE returns.

 For sellers, becoming an add-on to a PE-backed platform can offer a quicker exit, access to greater resources, and the opportunity to be part of a larger, more impactful organization.
 For platform owners, the strategic rationale is clear: build a dominant regional or national player in a resilient industry.